Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 Barriers to Using Duplex Steels

 The advantage of high strength immediately becomes a disadvantage when considering formability and machinability.
 High strength also comes with lower ductility than austenitic grades.
 Therefore, any application requiring a high degree of formability, such as a sink, is ruled out for duplex grades.
-Even when the ductility is adequate, higher forces are required to form the material, such as tube bending.
-One exception to the normal rule of poorer machinability is grade 1.4162.
+Even when adequate flexibility is needed to form the material necessary for tube bending.
+One exception to the usual rule of poorer machinability is grade 1.4162.

 The metallurgy of duplex stainless steels is much more complex than that of austenitic or ferritic steels.
 This is why three-day conferences can be devoted just to duplexes!
 This factor also means they are more challenging to produce and fabricate at the mill.

-In addition to ferrite and austenite, duplex steels can form several unwanted phases if the steel is not properly processed, notably in heat treatment.
-Two of the most important phases are illustrated in the diagram below:
+In addition to ferrite and austenite, duplex steels can form several unwanted phases if the steel is processed correctly, especially in heat treatment.
+Two of the critical phases are illustrated in the diagram below:

 Both phases lead to embrittlement, i.e., loss of impact toughness.